NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: NTN-based Positioning Case Studies for 6G

 In this section, we study localization using both GNSS and LEOs which is relevant when only a few GNSS satellites (such as two) are visible as shown in Fig.\ref{fig:comb_sysmodel}(c).
-Specifically, GNSS satellites provide one TDOA measurement and a single LEO provides RTT measurements over a certain measurement time.
-For the LEO, the simulation assumptions are the same as those given in Section~\ref{sec:singleleopos}.
-For GNSS, we considered an altitude of 20200 km, an operating frequency of 1575.42MHz, a bandwidth of 15.345MHz, and link budget numbers as given in \cite{Edkgps2005}.
-Fig.~\ref{fig:gnss_singlleoboxplot} shows the box plot of PEB values obtained using two GNSS satellites and a single LEO satellite for different measurement times.
-Adding RTT measurements from a single LEO for a few seconds to GNSS measurements can improve positioning accuracy to below 100 m.
-Positioning accuracy can be further improved by adding RTT/TDOA measurements from multiple LEOs.
-Note that three GNSS satellites provide better accuracy than two GNSS satellites and a single LEO because LEOs (with narrow beams) are primarily designed for communication which is not ideal for positioning.
-This is further discussed in Section~\ref{sec:research-landscape}.
+We consider (i) TDOA across GNSS, (ii) TDOA across LEOs, and (iii) RTT from the reference LEO.
+For a single LEO, we collect RTT measurements over a certain measurement time.
+For LEOs, the simulation assumptions are the same as those given in Section~\ref{sec:multileopos}.
+For GNSS, we considered an altitude of 20200km, an operating frequency of 1575.42MHz, GPS L1 coarse acquisition (C/A) or civilian code transmitted at 1.023Mbps, and link budget numbers as given in~\cite{Edkgps2005}.
+As illustrated in Fig.~\ref{fig:gnss_leoboxplot}, combining RTT measurements from a single LEO with GNSS measurements results in sub-100 m positioning accuracy.
+Positioning accuracy can be significantly improved by combining more than one LEO with the GNSS setup.
+Notably, for three GNSS, the variance of PEB is close to zero, because the flat wide beam of GNSS leads to uniform received signal-to-noise-ratio (SNR) across UEs dropped in a coverage area under consideration.
+Furthermore, we assume a 43dB processing gain for GPS L1 C/A code, which can be achieved after perfect synchronization.
+Note that, as LEOs can be facilitated with the NR NTN framework, the synchronization procedure and broadcasting assistance information can be done much faster than a typical GNSS cold start.